go-gitea/gitea/docs/content/doc/installation/from-binary.en-us.md

 ### 1. Restarting gitea with systemd (recommended)

-As explained before, we recommended to to use service system as systemd.
+As explained before, we recommend to use systemd as service manager.
 In this case ```systemctl restart gitea``` should be enough.

 ### 2. Restarting gitea without systemd